WE'VE BEEN NOMINATED AGAIN ...VOTE FOR US IN THE BRITISH TRAVEL AWARDS

-The easiest way to get started with beginner ski holidays is with one of our packages, which include regional flights to selected French resorts, transfers and accommodation.
-You can choose from self-catered apartments, catered chalets or hotels in top snow-sure resorts, and we can organise everything else too, from lift passes and ski hire to lessons, so it’s all sorted before you arrive.
+The easiest way to get started with beginner ski holidays is with one of our complete packages which include regional flights to beginner-friendly French resorts, transfers and chalet accommodation with catering.

-If you’re a first-time or novice skier, we know it can feel daunting, but we also know exactly how to set you up for success and help you avoid those early tumbles!
-From picking the right resort to making sure you’ve got somewhere comfortable to rest tired legs, we’ll take care of the details so you can focus on the experience.
-Before you know it, you’ll be skiing like a pro, and whenever you need a hand, we’re just a call or click away.
+From picking the right resort to making sure you’ve got somewhere comfortable to rest tired legs, we’ll take care of the details so you can focus on all the firsts - first lifts, first mountain views and first turns.
+Before you know it, you’ll be carving like a pro!

 Call a Ski Specialist Send Email Enquiry